lekt9/Uncollab.land-Safe-whales-/README.md

 ## Development Notes

-This project avoids runtime third-party packages due to restricted outbound networking.
-A minimal drizzle-like layer wraps the `sqlite3` CLI to satisfy the SQLite + Drizzle requirement, and the bot code is written in TypeScript for improved maintainability.
+The project uses the official Drizzle ORM on top of `better-sqlite3` for local persistence, and the bot code is written in TypeScript for improved maintainability.